harjoc/goodreads-group-books/README.md

 ## Installation
-This lists the books of a GoodReads group's members.
+This lists the books of a Goodreads group's members, and sorts them by number of reads.
+Use it to search for the most read books in groups that are close to your interests.

-You will need to get a developer key from goodreads.com.
+You will need a free developer key from goodreads.com.

 Tested with Python 2.7.
 To install goodreads bindings: